OnePageCRM/OnePageCRM.github.io/webhooksmore/quickcreateurlparams.md

 You can then edit the contacts details, and when you are happy, hit save.

 ### Parameters
 This feature will work on most parameters in the create contact form.
-Currently it won't work with the address and lead source fields, or any custom fields.
+Currently it won't work with the address and lead source fields, or custom fields.

 {% highlight http %}
 https://app.onepagecrm.com/add_new_contact?firstname=Johny&lastname=Bravo&company=Cartoon Network&tags[]=beefcake&email=jb@cartoonnetwork.com&phone=555555&web=http://en.wikipedia.org/wiki/Johnny_Bravo&job_title=model&background=Johny tried to hit on me&status=prospect